digitalbazaar/bedrock-ledger-node/README.md

 node will become the first node for a new ledger or if it will mirror and existing ledger.

-If **options.configEvent** is given, then a new ledger will be created and the ledger node will be its first member.
+If **options.ledgerConfiguration** is given, then a new ledger will be created and the ledger node will be its first member.

 If a **options.genesisBlock** is given, then an existing ledger will be mirrored by the new ledger node.